 When the Council prohibited fish traps in the snapper grouper fishery in 1992, a few of the displaced trap fishermen began developing a specialized fishery for golden crabs.
 Harvesting of this little known species required fortitude and ingenuity in developing gear modifications to trap the deepwater crabs.
 The Nielsen family of Dania, Florida was instrumental in developing harvesting techniques and creating a market for golden crab, encouraging other fishermen to join the fishery.
 As the fishery began to grow, these same fishermen who had been displaced earlier by the Council from their snapper grouper trap fishery, showed a remarkable good faith effort by approaching the Council with their own plan proposal for the golden crab fishery.
 This plan included measures to protect the stock, as well as a limited entry program to protect them from large vessels entering the fishery from outside the area.

 The Council worked cooperatively with the fishermen to provide a sustainable fishery opportunity by developing a management plan that would eventually limit the number of fishermen in established fishing zones (southern, middle and northern) as well as implement the protective measures for the crabs as outlined by the fishermen themselves.
-Management has been so effective that the Council is in the process of adding more vessels to the northern zone.
 The Golden Crab Fishery Management Plan represents an excellent example of co-management between fishermen and the Council.

 Fishery Management Plan for the Golden Crab Fishery of the South Atlantic Region (1995)

 Set up a management program for the golden crab fishery in the South Atlantic EEZ; Established a limited entry system and divided the fishery into three zones; Required escape gaps with degradable panels in crab traps; Prohibited sale of female crabs and limited retention of female crabs to 0.5% by number; Required that crabs be landed whole.